bash0C7/fluent-plugin-audio-transcoder/README.md

 [Fluentd](https://fluentd.org/) plugin for audio transcoding and processing.

-This plugin processes audio files by applying various filters such as normalization, noise reduction, and format conversion, optimized for speech-to-text processing.
+This plugin processes audio files by applying various filters and format conversion, optimized for speech-to-text processing.

 ## Installation